 Notes on the Geography of The West Bank: Bethlehem

-Like almost any city you can name, Bethlehem over the last century has grown hugely, both in population and physical size.
-The historic core is proportionally smaller than the hole of a donut, but it's probably the only part that visitors find attractive.
+Bethlehem over the last century has grown hugely, both in population and physical size, but the historic core, probably the only part that visitors will find attractive, is very small.

 Typically, the "hosh" is a rectangular block with a courtyard and apartments arrayed around it.
 It's a much more Westernized--Cartesian--layout than the irregular structures of old Hebron, but since the Crusades Bethlehem has been much more Westernized than Hebron.